luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 ## Limitations

 Despite our best attempts to make the study as robust as possible, there are certain parts of our research that were limited and could be improved upon.
-The first limitation we faced is the fact that EnergiBridge captures the total energy consumption of a system - despite our attempts to limit confounding variables (see methodology), certain background operating system processes could not be stopped or the impact of them measured.
+The first limitation we faced is the fact that EnergiBridge captures the total energy consumption of a system - despite our attempts to limit confounding variables (see methodology), certain background operating system processes could not be stopped or the impact of them be measured.
 Additionally, the tests were only performed on one operating system, Ubuntu Linux - the reliability of our results could be further improved by repeating the tests on different operating systems such as MacOS or Windows and averaging out the result from all the operating systems.

 Another limitation is the use of a mere 6 prompts of each length for our first test.
 The reason for this is because we test six total prompts, of lengths five to ten inclusive, 30 times each.
 This results in a total of 1080 total response generations, whereas for the second analysis, a total of 1800 responses were generated, totalling roughly 8 hours of measuring time.